 You may want to think twice about using a shock leader.
 The problem here is the leader knot, which creates a weak point in your main line.
 If you get snagged it's here that your line will part.

 So to give yourself the best chance of pulling your gear free, don't use a shock leader but increase the strength of your main line.
 Say from the usual 12-15lb up to 20lb or 25lb.

 So, my tips for reducing your tackle losses:~

-Of course, you don't have to fish down their on the bottom amongst all the snags!
+Of course, you don't have to fish down there on the bottom amongst all the snags!
 These venues are usually great for baitcasting and spinning.
 Bass and pollack love the dense cover that such marks provide, but they'll be very willing to leave it to grab at a swimming plug or soft-bodied leadhead lure silhouetted against the light above them.

 And fishing with float tackle in the currents and back eddies can bring rich rewards, particularly in low light conditions and when there's a bit of tide running.

-And talking of tides, you need to know what to expect when you're on an exposed rock fishing mark.
+And talking of tides, you need to know what to expect when you're on an exposed fishing mark.
 When's high water?
 Are we on springs or neaps? all this of course can be revealed by taking a look at the tide tables.

 Fishing from rock marks is inherently dangerous, you must be constantly aware of whats going on around you.
 Make sure you've got an escape route behind you - don't get cut off by a rising tide or swept off your feet by a larger than normal wave.

 More and more rock fishing fanatics are wearing auto-inflate life jackets - PFD's (personal floatation devices) - just in case.
 It seems like a good idea to me!